 If you have a piece of equipment that you don't use and it doesn't matter to you, it could be a gift of the year to someone else.
 Do you know someone who loves the paranormal?
 Get them a voucher for their birthday for an investigation.
 If you are the birthday person, why not hint to your family that you want to go on a particular tour or ask for a voucher?
 Show them a piece of tech you want.
 Give them the link to that book you want to buy.
 If you find something useful in the paranormal field, others will too so share your information.
 Share your books, share your knowledge.

-I am going to start this off by saying - you get what you pay for and it something you really need to keep in mind.
-Yes there are a lot of cheaper versions out there on the market which are clones of popular equipment for a fraction of the price.
+I am going to start this off by saying - you get what you pay for and it's something you really need to keep in mind.
+Yes, there are a lot of cheaper versions out there on the market which are clones of popular equipment for a fraction of the price.
 You are also receiving a fraction of the quality.
-The same could be say about the tech you are building yourself.
-It is never going to be as good as the 'official' versions so just keep this is mind.
+The same could be said about the tech you are building yourself.
+It is never going to be as good as the 'official' versions so just keep this in mind.
 I have used cheap versions and even things people have made themselves.
 Some of the cheap knockoffs from overseas have not been good.
 Some of the homemade versions have been hit and miss - it has depended on who makes them.
 If you are going to buy from someone that makes their own tech, get some recommendations from other investigations and you will get a pretty gauge on what to expect.

 At the end of the day, any results you get on anything regardless of the brand are only as good as your interpretation of them.
 Don't just rely on one single spike on a piece of equipment.
 Look at the whole picture.
 Equipment should be an aid, not a focus.